This first article appears in the

 The practitioner expresses his highest knowing, moving to the

-place that supports the body, mind and heart as it finds its
+place that supports each client's body, mind, and heart as it

-own profound medicine; a reawakening of the power within each
+finds its own profound medicine and undergoes a reawakening of

 practitioner, this carries forth into the work, giving him a